3vi1/IMP/README.md

 </p>
 ---------------------------------------

 IMP converts Eve Online channel chat into audio visual queues, letting you observe the state of Eve star systems and receive alerts in a more efficient manner.

+* IMP's map is themeable and rotatable.
+* All alert sounds are customizable.
+* New rules can be created to fire user defined actions.
+  * Rules can be configured to act upon any open channel, not just intel channels.
+  * Rules use regular-expressions in every field for extreme flexibility.

 The latest binary releases are available on [the releases page](https://github.com/3vi1/IMP/releases).